ishengtsai/IntroToGenomics/index.rst

    contain the root `toctree` directive.

-Introduction to Next Generation Sequencing (NGS): Data and Analysis
+Introduction to Genomics: Data and Analysis
 ====================================================================

-This is the website that contains the slides for the Intro to NGS lecture taught in NTNU and NTU.
+This is the website that contains the slides for the Intro to genomics lecture taught in NTNU and NTU.
 All the information relevant to this module will be posted here.

 ::